 MiP publishes briefing and strategy documents to support and promote our health policy agenda.
 Our members contribute to the formulation of policy through surveys, email consultations, meetings and seminars.
 Recent work includes:

 Response to the Francis Inquiry into Mid Staffordshire NHS FT

 MiP stands ready to work in partnership with other stakeholders to ensure the recommendations from the Francis Inquiry have a lasting and positive impact on the quality of care in the NHS.

 MiP statement in advance of the Francis Report Jan2013

 Health and Social Care Act

-MiP is lobbying MPs in support of healthcare managers.
-MiP argues that whatever structure emerges, the NHS needs skilled and dedicated healthcare managers to take us through the transition and ensure we deliver high quality efficient services tailored to the needs of patients.
+MiP lobbied MPs in support of healthcare managers.
+MiP argued that the NHS needs skilled and dedicated healthcare managers to take us through restructuring and ensure we deliver high quality efficient services tailored to the needs of patients.